mormond/CommercialMarketplaceLab/lab4-vmoffer.md

 Before publishing  VM offer you must ensure you have updated the OS and all installed services with the latest security and maintenance patches.

-1. Firstly we have to connect to the VM.
+1. Firstly we have to connect to the VM using ssh.

    Use the `publicIpAddress` returned in the output above.
-This will use the private key file id_rsa stored in ~/.ssh to authenticate.
+This will use the private key file id_rsa stored in ~/.ssh to authenticate:

    ```bash
    ssh azureuser@13.93.44.158
    ```

-2. Run the following commands to install the latest updates
+2. Run the following commands on the VM to install the latest updates:

    ```bash
    sudo apt-get update && sudo apt-get upgrade -y